basecamp/handbook/03-what-influenced-us.md

+---
+chapter: 3
+chapter-title: "What Influenced Us"
+title: "What Influenced Us | 37signals Employee Handbook"
+---

 # What Influenced Us

 If you want to learn the 37signals view of the world, it helps to know the influences that helped form it.
-We’ve been around since 1999.
+We've been around since 1999.
 Since then there’s been a number of key influencers that have marked the company culture.

 ## Books